8 days/7 nights

 (N.B.
 Nearly all the routes have various options available on them that would, in most cases, increase the volume of ascent/descent and kilometres).

 An hour and a half’s drive from Santander sits the village of Cahecho, perched high above the Liébana valley.
 From here you have fantastic views of 90% of the trip.
-Stay in a small, country hotel.
+Stay in a small, country hotel or a self-catering apartment.

 Day 1 - A steady climb through oak-wooded glades brings you to a balcony traverse, offering splendid panoramas of the Cantabrian mountains to your right whilst on our left are the heathered flanks of Peña Sagra.
 Pass the Hermita de la Luz, one of Liebana’s many important cultural sites, and also the start and finish of one of the world’s longest religious processions, and make your way to the high mountain inn of Venta Pepín just below the Piedraslenguas mountain pass.